Student Employment Program Summary

 A student's primary goal is the pursuit of an education and working should not interfere with educational success.
 Student Employment is considered an extension of the educational experience.
 Student employees:

-- must be enrolled full-time at Xavier
+- must be enrolled full-time at Xavier during the Academic year

 - may work a maximum of 25 hours per week (all positions combined) during breaks and the summer semester.
+Exceptions to work more than 25 hours during the summer semester may be available for some positions.